 All invoices must be paid before the first day of the term even if an employer is paying the bill.
 Some employers are willing to pay for a student’s tuition and fees in advance but they require an invoice detailing the charges.

-- The letter must include authorization for WVU to bill the company for the student, last four digits of social security number, and the address where Extended Learning is to send the invoice.
+- The letter must include authorization for WVU to bill the company for the student, last four digits of social security number, and the address where WVU should send the invoice.
 The letter must indicate what the employer is willing to pay - for example: 50% of invoice, 100% tuition and fees, or the amount the company is willing to pay).
 If the employer is paying less than 100% the student must arrange to pay the balance before the first day of the term.

 - This letter should accompany student registrations every term.
-Extended Learning views this as payment for the course(s), and forwards it to the WVU Office of Student Accounts for processing.
+WVU Online and Extended Campus views this as payment for the course(s), and forwards it to the WVU Office of Student Accounts for processing.

 Note: Pre-registrations will solve this problem prior to the first billing.
-However, Extended Learning students do not always know what courses will be offered in time to take advantage of pre-registration.
+However, students do not always know what courses will be offered in time to take advantage of pre-registration.

 If you have questions about your bill contact us at 1-800-253-2762.